Should You Try Painting Your Granite Countertops? (Pros and Cons)

 kitchen with granite sink and cabinets

-Yes, painting your granite countertops is a great option if you’re updating the look of granite without replacing the stone.
-Painting is the simplest way to update an interior or furniture but will require proper surface preparation, installation, and selecting suitable paint types for a natural stone surface.
+Yes, painting your granite countertops is a great option if you’re updating the look without replacing the stone.
+It is the simplest way to update an interior or furniture but will require proper surface preparation, installation, and selecting suitable paint types for a natural stone surface.
 However, painting a newly installed granite countertop is not advisable unless matching color or texture is a priority for an interior design.

 A granite slab has a substantial feel, great natural beauty, and permanence—and it is a snap to wipe clean. – Building Outdoor Kitchens for Every Budget, Steve Cory